svechinsky/blog/src/posts/staying-safe-online.md

 It has a UX to match and the only time I've ever used it was when transferring a private key to a fellow developer.

 So the hell would I care about creating PGP keys and putting them on my yubikey?
-Mostly because I think it's really cool.
+Mostly because I think it's cool.
 Some other benefits:
 1. Finally signing git commits.
 2. Sending and receiving encrypted things online.
 3. No more worrying about a million ssh keys since PGP keys can double as ssh identity.